MECH2-at-Github/MEC2Functions-PROD/README.md

   * Mailing Address and Phone 2/3 fields are hidden when blank.

 * Alerts:
-  * [ Delete All ] will change to [ Deleting... ], and clicking [ Deleting... ] will stop the Delete All process (may still delete 1 or 2 alerts after clicking)
+  * [ Delete All ] deletes all alerts for a case.
+Due to how MEC2 works, cases with a large amount of alerts will increasingly slow down as more alerts are deleted.
   * [ Create Alert ] moved next to [ Delete ].
   * Duplicate [ Delete ] created next to the alert count.
   * [ Automated Note ] will create a case/provider note based on the "Explanation:".